Jeremiah Hunter

-Jeremiah Hunter (born April 12, 2002) is an American college football wide receiver for the Washington Huskies.
-He previously played for the California Golden Bears.
+Jeremiah Hunter (born April 12, 2002) is an American gridiron football wide receiver for Calgary Stampeders.
+He previously played college football for the California Golden Bears and the Washington Huskies.

 Early life

 Hunter attended Central High School in Fresno, California.
 He was rated as a three-star recruit and committed to play college football for the California Golden Bears.

 College career

 California

 As a freshman in 2020, Hunter took a redshirt due to a shoulder injury.
 In 2021, he totaled 21 receptions for 388 yards and a touchdown in nine games for the Golden Bears.
 In 2022, Hunter tallied 60 receptions for 965 yards and five touchdowns for California.
 In week 14 of the 2023 season, he hauled in eight receptions for 101 yards and two touchdowns versus UCLA.
 During the 2023 season, Hunter notched 63 receptions for 731 yards and a career-high seven touchdowns for the Golden Bears.
 After the season, he entered his name into the NCAA transfer portal.